John Benjamin Pryor: Return to United States

 Pryor and his family returned to the United States aboard the ship Cimbria, entering New York City on October 12, 1872.
 By 1880 Pryor was living in Monmouth County, New Jersey.
-The 1880 US Census answers a question as to the possible identity of Pryor's wife.
+The 1880 United States census answers a question as to the possible identity of Pryor's wife.
 Although UK records reflect that Pryor had children born as early as 1849, neither his wife nor the children were recorded on the 1850 or 1860 US Census.
 In 1880 Pryor was recorded as "white" and his children's race as "mulatto" indicating that his wife may have been either a free African-American or a slave.

 Pryor's sons also became horse trainers.
 Luke began his own training career in 1872 under the employment of avid sportsman August Belmont, namesake of the Belmont Stakes in the U.S. Triple Crown of Thoroughbred Racing.
 Luke Pryor was involved in a racing partnership with his brother, William.
 Allen Davis Pryor worked as a trainer at the Morris Park Racecourse in The Bronx.
 Also, son John Pryor worked as a horse trainer in New Jersey.